fbpx

 • using more eco-friendly foods and materials for refreshments, receptions, and meals on campus

-• keeping consistent communication about ways for the MTS community to engage in creation care and about our progress as a Green Seminary, etc.
+• keeping consistent communication about ways for the MTS community to engage in creation care

 Public Leadership